 Kuipers Family Farm

-Kuipers Family Farm offers 230 acres of apple orchard, a sunflower field and a pumpkin farm (opens Sep.
-19).
+Kuipers Family Farm offers 230 acres of apple orchard, a sunflower field and a pumpkin farm (opens September 18).
 After picking apples, head to the Orchard Bakery to pick up their famous apple cider doughnuts, home-baked pies and cream and butter fudge and grab a gallon of freshly-pressed pasteurized apple cider.
-Check their facebook page and website or call (815) 827-5200 Ext.
-1 for most current information.
+This year guests will walk to the picking areas.
+Strollers will be allowed in the orchard to transport children.
+Guests should be aware that walks to ripe fruit will vary weekly in location and distance.

 Address: 1N145 Watson Road, Maple Park, IL 60151